adambard/learnxinyminutes-docs/fortran95.html.markdown

     arrayb = [10.2,3e3,0.41,4e-5]
     array2d =  reshape([1.0,2.0,3.0,4.0,5.0,6.0], [3,2])

     !
-Fortran counts from 1
+Fortran array indexing starts from 1.
     ! (by default but can be defined differently for specific arrays). v = array(1)    !take first element of array. v = array2d(2,2)